-- Participate in the seasonal influenza and COVID-19 vaccination program and comply with mandatory vaccination requirements as per the NSW Health Policy Directive PD2023_022 - Occupational Assessment, Screening and Vaccination Against Specified Infectious Diseases. - Risk assess and manage all patients as per procedure. - Adopt airborne, contact and droplet precautions and immediately isolate any patient who has suspected or confirmed COVID-19 or MERS. - Adopt Contact and Droplet Precautions for patients who are negative for COVID-19 (and cleared by local protocol), without epidemiological risk who still have viral respiratory illness, and attend to increased cleaning of frequently touched surfaces to manage patients with acute viral respiratory illness. - Provide patient and consumer NSW Health fact sheets. - Use spacers for respiratory tract medication delivery (do not use nebulisers). - Staff to remain at home when unwell with a respiratory illness and be tested for SARS-CoV-2 as required by current NSW Ministry of Health COVID-19 guidelines.
+- Participate in the seasonal influenza and COVID-19 vaccination program and comply with mandatory vaccination requirements as per the NSW Health Policy Directive PD2024_015 - Occupational Assessment, Screening and Vaccination Against Specified Infectious Diseases. - Risk assess and manage all patients as per procedure. - Adopt airborne, contact and droplet precautions and immediately isolate any patient who has suspected or confirmed COVID-19 or MERS. - Adopt contact and droplet precautions for patients who are negative for COVID-19 (and cleared by local protocol), without epidemiological risk who still have viral respiratory illness, and attend to increased cleaning of frequently touched surfaces to manage patients with acute viral respiratory illness. - Provide patient and consumer NSW Health fact sheets. - Use spacers for respiratory tract medication delivery where possible (minimise the use of nebulisers). - Staff to remain at home when unwell with a respiratory illness.